safe-global/safe-infrastructure/docs/chain_info.md

 - `vpc_transaction_service`
 - `transaction_service`

+These two fields are required, because in a production setup, you would have your services potentically located in the same Virtual Private Cloud (VPC) setup.
+Then you could go as far as making the TXS private and hide it from requests coming from outside your cluster.
+Should this be the case, you can set the value to `false` of [this](https://github.com/gnosis/safe-client-gateway/blob/6e3fa0d5770d185bb0cbe27185d6b33641143b2e/.env.sample#L37) env var in your CGW `.env` [file](container_env_files/cgw.env).
-We introduce these fields for being able to locally debug our services as a VPC (Virtual Private Cloud) URL has benefits in terms of request/response times.
-You can toggle the usafe of either URL, in the CGW, but for the purpose of this guide we will simply set these values to the same value:
+For the purpose of this guide we will simply set these values to the same value:

 ```javascript
 {